-A work colleague shared this challenge: extract the largest number from this text as420lkjs09nsdk2324lkjsd099 !
+A friend shared this challenge: extract the largest number from this text as420lkjs09nsdk2324lkjsd099 !
 The answer is 2324.
 How do we solve this?
 Formulas?
 VBA?

 Before solving this we need to know the full context.
 Is it 200 cells?
 900000 cells?